couchbaselabs/sdk-rfcs/rfc/0002-subdocapi.md

 * WouldOverflow: Combining delta and existing number would result in overflow/underflow
 * BadDelta: Delta is 0, not a number, or beyond range of `int64_t`

+## Error Propagation
+Internally, multi subdoc commands will fail with `MULTI_FAILURE` if one of the sub-specifications failed.
+However with single commands (at the protocol layer) the `MULTI_FAILURE` error code is absent, and instead, the error code is encoded as the top-level error code.

+SDKs should ensure that error behavior between multi and single commands is transparent, which according to the API above, means that a `MULTI_FAILURE` error code should be returned per above.
+SDKs should ensure that `MULTI_FAILURE` behavior is _only_ emulated when the top-level code is indeed a subdoc error code and not a general document-access error code.
+A subdoc error code may be defined as:

+> An error code which, if received in the context of a multi-operation, would
+> not prevent the successful execution of other operations in that packet.

+Thus, `PATH_NOT_FOUND` is a subdoc error code and would not prevent the execution of other operations; whereas `KEY_EEXISTS` is a document access error code and would inherently invalidate any other operation within the theoretical packet.

 # Language Specifics
 In this section, the abstract design parts need to be broken down on the SDK level by each maintainer and signed off eventually.